 Featuring a wide variety of trains, Goat Hill Junction Railroad is operated by the Orange County Model Engineers.
-It has close to 5 miles of actual track and represents 1.5-inch, 2.5-inch, and 3.75-inch scale equipment.
-Explore more!
+Furthermore, it includes close to five miles of actual track and showcases 1.5-inch, 2.5-inch, and 3.75-inch scale equipment.
+Explore more.

-Measure AA ensures that Fairview Park will remain a nature park unless voters say otherwise.
-The only exceptions are changes required for ADA compliance, habitat restoration, preservation, maintenance, or public safety.
+Additionally, Measure AA ensures that Fairview Park remains a nature park unless voters decide otherwise.
+The only exceptions include updates required for ADA compliance, habitat restoration, preservation, maintenance, or public safety.

 208 Acres of Open Land

-The 208 acres of Fairview Park are a true nature sanctuary.
-The park’s natural landscape includes a variety of wildlife habitats, open grass, and canyons, and is an ideal spot for horseback riding, hiking, running, or biking.
-It’s also home to the Goat Hill Junction Railroad, which features model train rides on the third weekend of every month.
+The 208 acres of Fairview Park create a true nature sanctuary.
+Moreover, the park’s landscape features diverse wildlife habitats, open grasslands, and scenic canyons.
+As a result, it serves as an ideal location for horseback riding, hiking, running, and biking.
+It is also home to the Goat Hill Junction Railroad, which offers model train rides on the third weekend of every month.

-This park has five distinct ecosystems and is the largest in Orange County.
-It is also a Nationally Registered Cultural Resource Historic Site and has many species of birds, mammals, plants, and native trees.
-The park is home to a number of environmental, educational, and recreational activities, including hiking, horseback riding, birdwatching, wildlife observation, kite flying, and education programs.
-However, in 2021, it was reported that model aircraft flying has been deemed incompatible with the park’s natural resources by wildlife agencies.
+Furthermore, the park contains five distinct ecosystems and stands as the largest park in Orange County.
+It is also a Nationally Registered Cultural Resource Historic Site.
+Consequently, visitors can observe many species of birds, mammals, plants, and native trees.
+The park supports environmental, educational, and recreational activities such as birdwatching, wildlife observation, kite flying, and educational programs.
+However, wildlife agencies reported in 2021 that model aircraft flying conflicts with the park’s natural resources.

 Fish Fry

-The annual Fish Fry is a fun and popular event that raises money for schools, clubs, and community organizations.
-It features a parade, carnival rides, food vendors, raffles, and live music.
-The Costa Mesa-Newport Harbor Lions Club sponsors this event.
+The annual Fish Fry is a popular community event that raises funds for schools, clubs, and local organizations.
+Additionally, it features a parade, carnival rides, food vendors, raffles, and live music.
+The Costa Mesa–Newport Harbor Lions Club sponsors this long-running celebration.

-The 208 acres of Fairview Park contain open fields, trails, hills, and forested areas.
-Its wetlands and wildflower preserve provide habitat for rare species.
-The park is ideal for horseback riding, hiking, running, and walking.
+The 208 acres of Fairview Park also include open fields, trails, hills, and forested areas.
+Moreover, wetlands and a wildflower preserve provide habitats for rare species.
+Consequently, the park remains ideal for hiking, walking, horseback riding, and running.
 It also hosts kite-flying events and serves as a gateway to the Orange County Talbert Regional Park.

-The annual Fish Fry has been held at Fairview Park since 2012 when it relocated from its longtime home at Lions Park.
-This year, the event will be held later in September to avoid disrupting bird nesting activity.
-Volunteers will wear T-shirts with a Ferris wheel and the phrase “Last Ride at Fairview Park.”
-The event is scheduled to return to Lions Park next year.
+The Fish Fry has taken place at Fairview Park since 2012 after relocating from Lions Park.
+This year, organizers scheduled the event later in September to avoid disrupting bird nesting activity.
+Volunteers will wear T-shirts featuring a Ferris wheel and the phrase “Last Ride at Fairview Park.”
+The event is expected to return to Lions Park next year.
 More places to also visit by clicking here.

 Kite Flying

-The large, open areas of Recreation Park are great for a kite-flying family picnic or day out.
-You can also enjoy walking trails and beautiful scenery throughout the park.
+The large open spaces of Recreation Park are perfect for kite-flying family picnics or relaxed day trips.
+Additionally, visitors can enjoy walking trails and scenic views throughout the park.

-The park is also home to a model aircraft flying field run by the Harbor Soaring Society and a miniature railroad operated by the City of Costa Mesa.
-Both of these activities are open to the public and must obey the City of Costa Mesa Flying Field Rules.
+The park also includes a model aircraft flying field operated by the Harbor Soaring Society and a miniature railroad run by the City of Costa Mesa.
+Therefore, both attractions remain open to the public and must follow the City of Costa Mesa Flying Field Rules.

 Model Airplanes

-Costa Mesa is a very walkable city, with many attractions within a short distance.
-Bus transportation is available through the Orange County Transportation Authority, with a one-way ticket costing $1.90 and a monthly pass around $69.
-Alternatively, rent an RV in Orange County and explore the coastal region in style.
+Costa Mesa is a highly walkable city, with many attractions located nearby.
+Additionally, public transportation is available through the Orange County Transportation Authority, with affordable one-way tickets and monthly passes.
+Alternatively, visitors can rent an RV in Orange County to explore the coastal region comfortably.

-On the west end of Fairview Park, the Harbor Soaring Society has been flying model aircraft for more than 60 years.
-Wildlife agencies have communicated that the activities are “incompatible” with sensitive resources, including vernal pools, riparian habitat, and coastal sage scrub.
+On the west end of Fairview Park, the Harbor Soaring Society has flown model aircraft for more than 60 years.
+However, wildlife agencies have stated that these activities conflict with sensitive natural resources, including vernal pools, riparian habitats, and coastal sage scrub.

-The City Council voted 5-2 to allow nonmechanical gliders to continue flying in the park while staff updates a master plan for the 208-acre site and looks for alternative locations where the hobbyists can fly with less impact.
-A public hearing regarding the matter will take place in January, and a final decision is expected by May.
-In the meantime, the bzzzzzzzzz bzzzzzz sound of radio-controlled aircraft is a constant reminder of why some residents cherish this quiet, beautiful park.
+Consequently, the City Council voted 5–2 to allow nonmechanical gliders to continue operating while staff updates the master plan for the 208-acre park and searches for alternative locations.
+A public hearing is scheduled for January, with a final decision expected by May.
+In the meantime, the familiar buzzing of radio-controlled aircraft remains a reminder of why residents value this peaceful and scenic park.
 Next blog post.

 Driving directions from Omega Investment Insurance to Fairview Park